peterloes/Light_Barrier/README.md

 ﻿# Light Barrier

-A standalone Platform for Animal Observation and Manipulation
+A standalone Platform for Animal Observation and Manipulation.

 This program is a software module for the hardware platform "Light_Barrier_2015_3" with two Light_Barriers.